 The following is a summary of important U.S. federal income tax considerations of the reverse stock split.
 Such summary addresses only individual U.S. stockholders who hold our common stock as capital assets.
 Moreover, such summary does not purport to be complete and does not address stockholders subject to special rules, such as dealer in securities or currencies; financial institutions; regulated investment companies; real estate investment trusts; insurance companies; tax-exempt organizations; persons holding our common stock as part of a straddle, hedge or conversion transaction; traders in securities that have elected the mark-to-market method of accounting with respect to our common stock; partnerships or other pass-through entities for U.S. federal income tax purposes; persons whose "functional currency" is not the U.S. dollar; foreign stockholders; U.S. expatriates; or stockholders who acquired their pre-reverse stock split common stock pursuant to the exercise of employee stock options or otherwise as compensation.
 Further, it does not address any state, local, estate or foreign income or other tax consequences.
 This summary is based upon provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and Treasury regulations, rulings and judicial decisions as of the date hereof.
-Those authorities may be changed, perhaps retroactively, so as to result in U.S. federal income tax consequences to stockholders as a result of the reverse stock split.
+Those authorities may be changed, perhaps retroactively, so as to result in U.S. federal income tax consequences different from those summarized below.
+No ruling from the Internal Revenue Service or opinion of counsel will be obtained regarding the U.S. federal income tax consequences to stockholders as a result of the reverse stock split.
 The tax treatment of a stockholder may vary depending upon the particular facts and circumstances of such stockholder.